Go from Idea to Market-Ready Product —Â

 If you're deciding whether this program is the right fit, here's what you need to know

-• Business owners who want to add an app or platform to their business
+- You're a business owner who wants to add an app or a tech product to your business

 DO NOT take this program if: